PV217V1/ehealth/ehealth-restrictions/README.md

 ### Running the microservice

+> I included my run configurations for IntelliJ IDEA for convenience.
+That is the preferred way of starting the dev environment.

+#### OR

 1. The following environment variables must be defined either through\
    the system or a `.env` file in the same directory as `docker-compose.yml`